The Totoro no Furusato

 of 1 million JP Yen from the award was used to purchase equipment and

 We began a program to lend these materials to schools.
 In 2006, we were bestowed with the City of

 a.
-National Trust Activities: Until December of 2007, through the use of donated funds we have acquired 6 plots of land, a total of 13128 square meters (about 3.25 acres) that we have named “Totoro no Mori”.
+National Trust Activities: Until March of 2015, through the use of donated funds we have acquired 29 plots of land, a total of 53350 square meters that we have named “Totoro no Mori”.
 Additional acquisitions are planned.

 b.
 Preservation Activities: To preserve the lush natural environment, we engage in discussions and consultations with municipalities and companies, as well as collect information toward conservation of Sayama Hills.